 Where we write our dates with the month first, many other places write day, month, year.
 This can result in some very confusing situations!

 As a patriotic nation, we love our flags, and not just on independence day.
+A few of us even have a home flagpole waving the American flag outside on our lawns year-round.
 Seeing stars and stripes on regular residential houses at any time of the year is a little weird to others.
 Do we need reminders of the country we’re in?

 We are one of the last countries holding onto imperial measurements.
 Cups, pints, gallons, Farenheit, and miles aren’t used in most parts of the world, rather, they use metric measurements such as metres, litres, and Celsius.